UPBGE/UPBGE-Docs/source/manual/introduction/briefing.rst

 In any case, UPBGE is kriptonian for "hope".
 Who knows if in the future that parallel universe merges with our universe and we may add another line entitled "Justice League" to this beautiful story :-).

+Until that time comes, UPBGE has adopted the new physically based and state-of-the-art real-time render engine, Eevee.
+This way all you can do in Blender/UPBGE editor you can translate it to the Game Engine.
+A truly WYSIWYG (What You See Is What You Get) Game Engine, the strongest UPBGE feature.

 Of course, software exists to serve the users - that's you.
 Every time a Blender and/or UPBGE user creates a piece of artwork, it justifies, even if just a little, the enormous amount of time that went into creating the software.
 We hope that by picking up this manual, you are on your way to creating something